This Kate Spade Smartwatch Is Over $100 Off at Amazon's Cyber Monday

-This Kate Spade Smartwatch Is Over $100 Off at Amazon's Cyber Monday Sale
+This Kate Spade Smartwatch Is Still Over $100 Off From Amazon's Cyber Monday Sale

-The Kate Spade Scallop 2 Touchscreen Smartwatch is on sale at Amazon's Cyber Monday Event.
+The Kate Spade Scallop 2 Touchscreen Smartwatch is still on sale from Amazon's Cyber Monday Event.
 The watch is currently priced at $195 (regularly $339) – giving you 42% off.

 This smartwatch is both fashionable and functional.
 The stainless-steel design with scallop detail and silicone strap features heart rate tracking, GPS and NFC contactless payment.
 You can also view notifications from any app or messaging system, accept calls, create reminders and control music.
 Android users get additional features and can access voice-activated Google Assistant.
 Battery life lasts up to 24 hours and in just under an hour the Kate Spade watch can be charged up to 80 percent.
 Plus, it is water-resistant up to 30m.